-Strategies and actions to reduce GHG emissions and adapt to the impacts of climate change across Cape Cod will require significant funding to implement.
+\$ FUNDING RESOURCES Strategies and actions to reduce GHG emissions and adapt to the impacts of climate change across Cape Cod will require significant funding to implement.
 As with other aspects of this plan, implementation will require partnerships across levels of government, and between the private and public sectors.

-In consideration of significant federal assets like the Cape Cod National Seashore, and the business activity and tourism revenues that Cape Cod's economy generates, the federal and state governments have a vested interest in helping the region realize its climate goals.
+In consideration of significant federal assets like the Cape Cod National Seashore, and the business activity and tourism revenues that Cape Cod's economy generates, the federal and state governments have a vested interest in helping the region realize Recommendation Identify funding sources.
+Some funding will come from federal or state grant funds, but municipalities must identify areas where municipally funded investments can reduce GHG emissions or adapt to climate hazards its climate goals.
 Additionally, Cape Cod will have to commit its own financial resources toward making the necessary investments, and will have to successfully compete for grant funds.
 Alternate public or private funding sources in the form of Green Banks could help finance projects.
 Cape businesses may also capitalize on the need to shift to climate-friendly solutions.
 Another potential tool for incentivizing energy efficiency and creating a revenue source to support other climate adaptation efforts is climate impact fees.

-Identify funding sources.
+Funding opportunities will evolve with state and federal policies and budgets, and identifying and developing new sources and strategies for funding should be an ongoing effort.
+Following is a brief exploration of potential funding sources, though much more needs to be done to identify equitable means to pay for the infrastructural and other changes that are needed to transition to a more carbon-neutral environment.